 6 “Therefore say to the house of Israel, ‘Thus says the Lord GOD.
 “Repent, turn away from your idols, and turn your faces away from all your abominations.
 (14.1-6)

 God told the prophet to warn the people that they had “idols in their hearts.”
-When we think of idolatry, we usually think of some false god or statue to which we bow down, but the idols Ezekiel wrote about here were not statues; they were what the people valued, what they put their trust in.
+When we think of idolatry, we usually think of some false god or statue to which we bow down, but the idols Ezekiel wrote about here were not statues; they were what the people valued and in which they put their trust.

 An idol can be anything we want more than God Himself.
-It can be something that consumes our lives and pushes God out of His rightful place.
-It’s what we trust in to bring us pleasure, satisfaction, rescue, or escape.
-It’s anything we want more than pleasing God with our lives.
+It can be something that consumes our lives and pushes God out of His rightful place (a job, a goal, a hobby, a desire).
+It’s what we trust in to bring us pleasure, satisfaction, rescue, or escape (food, alcohol, drugs, sex).
+It’s anything we want more than pleasing God with our lives (a spouse, a nice home, a new car, money in the bank).

 When we have sex outside of marriage, we may be worshiping pleasure or companionship.
 When we walk away from a marriage because we aren’t “happy,” we’re valuing our happiness or having our own way above pleasing God.